Oma Saa'd, conscientious objector, demonstrates peacefully and playfully in front of the Israeli military base in Tiberias, Dec 4, 2013.

 Omar Saa’d is hardly 18 years old, yet he has once again challenged the order to serve in the Israeli Army.

 At 20 years old, Nathan Blanc of Haifa, Israel, has already served 10 prison terms, totaling 177 days to date, for refusing to serve in the Israeli Defense Forces.
-Just this week, it seems the army decided to discharge him.
+He believes that human rights violations are practiced against Palestinians on a daily basis in the occupied Palestinian territory.

 By Kathleen McQuillen, AFSC Iowa Program Coordinator